Intersys Logo

 Should I Allow My Staff to Access TikTok on Work Phones?

-The Intersys view is this: unless thereโ€™s a very special reason why your people need to access TikTok at work, leave well alone.
-We believe its methodology and track record so far suggests it is a potential security risk.
+The Intersys view is this: unless there’s a very special reason why your people need to access TikTok at work, leave well alone.
+We believe its methodology and track record so far suggests real and present TikTok security risks.

 Do remember, though, that limiting your permissions can affect your ability to access all the features of the app.